Data & network

 Retail buyer

-Retail buyers choose products for shops to sell, like clothing, toys, electrical goods and food.
+Retail buyers find products for shops to sell at the right time and the right price, like clothing, toys, electricals and food.

 Annual Salary